 - Assistance in establishing consultation with a dietitian prior to and during treatment

 - Provides information needed to establish an individualized intervention program, and may lead to recommendations for additional testing procedures

 - Provides baseline information prior to cancer treatments

-- Results assist in establishing goals for swallowing therapy which continues throughout cancer treatments
+- Results help establish goals for swallowing therapy, which continues throughout cancer treatments

 After Completion of Cancer Treatments